Natalia Markova: Early Career (2007–2017)

-WWE (2017)

-On 13 October 2017, it was reported that Markova was offered a tryout at the WWE Performance Center; she never wrestled a match.

 Shine Wrestling (2017–2021)

 Markova made her Shine Wrestling debut on 14 July 2017 at SHINE 43, where she competed against Maria Maria, Brandi Lauren, Daisy, and Dementia D'Rose.
 She returned at SHINE 44 where she had a match against Shotzi Blackheart and Dementia D'Rose.
 On 29 June 2019 at Shine 59, she won her first title by defeating Avery Taylor to become ACW Women's Champion.
 At Shine 60, Markova competed for her first Shine title, unsuccessfully challenging Blackheart for the Shine Nova Championship.
 At Shine 64, she won the Shine Nova Championship by defeating Jenna, Avery Taylor, Double D Rose and Lindsey Snow.

 Markova successfully defended title twice during Shine's live show on 18 January 2020, as well as at Shine 65 against contenders Jenna and Brandi Lauren.
 On 19 September 2021 at Shine 68, Markova lost the Nova Championship in a street fight against The Woad.
 On 14 November, Markova won the Shine Championship at WWN Supershow: Battle Of The Belts from Ivelisse.
 On 12 December at Shine 70, Ivelisse won the Shine Championship from Markova in a rematch.